PC114643.jpg

 UCD offers free, no-obligation site visits to landowners in west Klickitat and Skamania Counties for assistance in the following areas:

 • Articulate clear goals.
-Consider, and write down, what it is you want from your forest in specific terms.
+Consider what it is you want from your forest.
 What are you hoping to achieve in five years?
-In 30?
+In thirty?
 Do you want to be able to collect firewood every year?
 Improve wildlife habitat?
 Re-plant harvested acreage?
 Enjoy a trail system around the property?

 • Make a plan to get there.
 Be specific.
 Draw maps.
 Set out specific activities for the next two, five, ten years to move closer to your goals.